mongodb-labs/hvdf/README.md

 for a channel automatically across all clients.

 The HVDF platform includes a built-in interceptor plugin for this purpose.
-It can be configured into any channel interceptor chain to provide a batching service for as follows :
+It can be configured into any channel interceptor chain to provide a batching service as follows :

     {
         "time_slicing" :